mbealewales/amortisation/ROADMAP.md

 Although not part of requirements, a natural next step would be to expand the Rest API to allow for amending and deleting schedules etc.

+### Support Idempotency

+If the REST API requirements are expanded, it would be wise to support idempotency.

 ### Performance Improvements

 Depending on future use cases, the entities and custom named queries could be cached.